samuelshng/sidb-mxu-verilog/README.md

 This repository contains the Verilog implementation of a processing element of the TPUv1's Matrix Multiply Unit (MXU).

+Please check the [Releases](https://github.com/samuelshng/sidb-mxu-verilog/releases) page for logic networks and layouts that were generated for the submitted paper.

 ## Dependencies

 **To test and synthesize the Verilog:**